Sprint Relay

 Downsweep

-The receiving hand is placed with palm facing up and a wide angle between the thumb and the rest of the fingers.
-The incoming athlete passes the baton in a downward movement into the receiving hand.
-The advantage of this method is that it will require no manipulation of the baton to safely make the next baton exchange.
+The advantage of this method is that it will require no manipulation of the baton to make the following baton exchange safely.
 A disadvantage is that it is not a natural position of the outgoing athlete's hand to receive the baton.

 Downsweep exchangeDownsweep handover